Donald MacDougall

 Sir George Donald Alastair MacDougall, (26 October 1912 - 22 March 2004) was a Scottish economist and civil servant who influenced UK public policy during the 1960s.

-He headed the Government Economic Service and, between 1969 and 1973, acted as chief economic adviser to Chancellors of the Exchequer Roy Jenkins, Iain Macleod and Anthony Barber.
-He predicted in about 2000 that the euro currency could not work and that the EU Stability and Growth Pact would not be enforced.
+Early life

 MacDougall was born in Glasgow in 1912, the son of a family with a china business, and was educated at Kelvinside Academy, Shrewsbury School and Balliol College, Oxford.

 During the Second World War, he worked in the Prime Minister's Statistical Branch, and was appointed a CBE in the 1945 Prime Minister's Resignation Honours.

+Career

+Dougall headed the Government Economic Service and, between 1969 and 1973, acted as chief economic adviser to Chancellors of the Exchequer Roy Jenkins, Iain Macleod and Anthony Barber.
+He predicted in about 2000 that the euro currency could not work and that the EU Stability and Growth Pact would not be enforced.